Mathnerd314/stroscot/docs/Commentary/Fastest.rst

 How do you prove that Stroscot is "as fast as C"?
 Well, we must show that every C program has a natural Stroscot translation, that performs at least as fast.
 Since Stroscot is an expressive language there may be many natural translations, and all must perform as fast.

 Stroscot should also have fast performance on programs that aren't natural translations of C programs, but this is secondary to the claim.
 Even the lambda calculus, after years of study, has no optimal implementation on modern machines.
-So long as the implementation is reasonable the actual performance doesn't matter - worst-case, the feature becomes a footgun for people are performance sensitive.
+So long as the implementation is reasonable the actual performance on non-C-like programs doesn't matter - worst-case, the feature becomes a footgun for people are performance sensitive.

 Benchmarks
 ==========